mjmccoy/genesizeR/README.md

 tools to analyze gene sizes within gene features (e.g. expression) and gene sets (e.g. upregulated/downregulated).

-If you use `genesizeR`, please cite our [paper]():

-    genesizeR: an R package to incorporate gene size into categorical and quantitative investigations of gene sets MJ McCoy and AZ Fire
-    XXX, Volume XX, Issue XX, Month 2024, DOI, URL

 ## Requirements

 The `genesizeR` package works with R version \>= 3.6.3 and several